fortio/slack-proxy/README.md

 - Build + Docker image
 - Code check
 - How to run multiple replicas with each their own API key?
+- Add some basic sanity check if the basics are part of the request (channel, some body, etc)

 ## Slack Application manifest